Religion and Conflict Analysis

 Dr Owen and Professor King have also recently designed the first risk assessment table focussing specifically on religion in peacebuilding project design and implementation.
-Download the table and the template table here:
+Download the table and the guidelines here:

-- CRRP Religion and Conflict Analysis Risk Assessment Table
+- Religion and Peacebuilding Risk Assessment Table 2020

 The current stage of the project is focussed on designing a theoretical framework that can be applied to peacebuilding case studies, in order to better understand which factors are most instrumental in ensuring that the correct conditions are created for enhancing the impact and effectiveness of religious peacebuilding initiatives.